0

 Tips for Hiking the Best Trails in Big Bend

 Always remember to practice Leave No Trace, stay on designated trails, and respect historic and native sites.
-Big Bend is the ancestral home of many Native people, including the Chiso and Jumanos tribes.
+Big Bend is the ancestral home of the Chiso and Jumanos.

 • Give bears plenty of space.